A haven for sports and leisure.

 Washington State offers plenty of activities to keep you busy, from professional sporting events and alpine skiing to a relaxing round of golf on a PGA championship course.
 You’ll also find interesting festivals, quaint communities, challenging hikes and enough theater, music and art to keep your social calendar filled all year long.

-Washington State is home to five professional sports teams as well as dozens of minor leagues teams:
+Washington State is home to seven professional sports teams as well as dozens of minor league teams:

 The Great Outdoors